ibm-cloud-docs/containers/cs_tutorials.md

 2. Set up your own private image repository in {{site.data.keyword.registryshort_notm}} to securely store and share Docker images with all cluster users.
 A private image repository in {{site.data.keyword.Bluemix_notm}} is identified by a namespace.
 The namespace is used to create a unique URL to your image repository that developers can use to access private Docker images.

     In this example, the PR firm wants to create only one image repository in {{site.data.keyword.registryshort_notm}}, so they choose _pr_firm_ as their namespace to group all images in their account.
-Replace _&lt;your_namespace&gt;_ with a namespace of your choice that is unrelated to the tutorial.
+Replace _&lt;namespace&gt;_ with a namespace of your choice that is unrelated to the tutorial.

     ```
-    bx cr namespace-add <your_namespace>
+    bx cr namespace-add <namespace>
     ```
     {: pre}

 3. Before you continue to the next step, verify that the deployment of your worker node is complete.

     ```
-    bx cs workers <cluster_name>
+    bx cs workers <cluster_name_or_ID>
     ```
      {: pre}